k2view-academy/K2View-Academy/articles/26_fabric_security/05_fabric_webservices_security.md

 Fabric provides a secured mechanism for web-services to access to the data it exposes - such as LUI data or Reference Tables.
 This is done by means of authentication mechanism that support Web Service calls using either of the following credentials:
-- username and password
+- unsecured API key
-- secured token based on JSON Web Tokens (JWT) solution.
+- secured API key based on JSON Web Tokens (JWT) solution.

 JWT is an open industry standard method (RFC 7519 ) that securely represents claims between two parties.

-Tokens can be used in two modes:
+API keys can be used in two modes:

+- Unsecured mode signed by Fabric.
 - Secured mode, using a digital signature on the client side.
-The secret key will be shared as an output only once to be used by the client to generate the digital signature
+The secret key will be shared as an output only once to be used by the client to generate the digital signature.
-- Unsecured mode signed by Fabric.

 Fabric supports backward capability via Token Authentication and an enhanced "Create Token" command for secured tokens.